Kenneth LaValle

 Kenneth P. LaValle (born May 22, 1939 in Brooklyn, New York) is a former American politician.
 He represented District 1 in the New York State Senate.
 The district comprises the five East End towns of Long Island, New York, as well as the central and eastern portions of the Town of Brookhaven, New York.
 A Republican, LaValle was first elected in 1976.
-He was the longest-serving member of the Senate and has served more terms in office than any other current state senator in the United States.
+Upon his retirement in 2020, he was the longest-serving member of the Senate and had served more terms in office than any other current state senator in the United States.

 Early life, education, and family

 Born in Brooklyn, LaValle graduated from Hempstead High School.
 He received a B.S degree from Adelphi University in 1961 and an M.S. in Education from the State University of New York at New Paltz (SUNY New Paltz) in 1964.
 He also received a Juris Doctor from the Touro College Jacob D. Fuchsberg Law Center in 1987.
 LaValle is an attorney; he was admitted to the New York bar in 1993.

 LaValle is the father of two grown children.
 He resides in Port Jefferson, New York, with his wife, Penny.